MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/offline-sync-icon.md

 # View offline sync status

-The  **offline sync** (Globe) icon indicates the synchronization status of the Power Apps mobile app.
+The  **offline sync** (globe) icon indicates the synchronization status of the Power Apps mobile app.
 At a glance, you can tell:

 - Whether the app is connected to the network
 - Whether a data refresh is in progress
 - Whether updated data on the device is waiting to synchronize with the server
 - Whether the app experienced an error or warning while syncing

-The offline sync icon is always visible in the main app navigation bar on iOS, Android and Windows devices (not visible in Web browsers).
+The offline sync icon is always visible in the main app navigation bar on iOS, Android and Windows devices.
+(It's not visible in web browsers).

 :::image type="content" source="media/offline-sync-icon-small.png" alt-text="Screenshot of a mobile app, with the offline sync icon in the app navigation bar highlighted.":::

 ## Sync status icons

-The **offline sync** (Globe) icon changes based on the app's sync status.
+The **offline sync** (globe) icon changes based on the app's sync status.
 The following table describes the possible sync states and the icons associated with them.

 | Icon | Description |
 |------|--------------|